 Peer mentorship programs give your employees a space to learn and grow from each other.

-This incentivizes newcomers to do well while also providing a place of reflection for existing employees.
-Mentoring creates a community where skills are nurtured, concerns are heard, and growth is achieved.
+This incentivizes newcomers and existing employees to do well while also providing a place of reflection.
+Peer mentorship creates a community where skills are nurtured, concerns are heard, and growth is achieved.

 Let’s look at some of the key benefits of peer learning and why it’s so important: